-Nicholas Siddall QC considers the recent decision of the Court of Appeal in Merinson-v-Yukos International UK BV & Ors EWCA Civ 830 which is a salutary warning to drafters of the effect of the Recast Brussels Regulation (“Brussels”) on jurisdictional provisions in a settlement agreement.
+Nicholas Siddall KC considers the recent decision of the Court of Appeal in Merinson-v-Yukos International UK BV & Ors EWCA Civ 830 which is a salutary warning to drafters of the effect of the Recast Brussels Regulation (“Brussels”) on jurisdictional provisions in a settlement agreement.

 A The Issue

 It is a normal feature of settlement agreements that they will compromise the specific dispute between the parties and will also include additional provisions seeking to settle potential and future claims in order that the parties can achieve a ‘clean break’.